 Sole proprietorships have no formation costs aside from minimal fees (\$50) and publication costs to register the use of an assumed name (if one is used).
-Filing fees concerning limited partnerships are set out at 805 ILCS 215/1302 and include a fee to register an assumed name (if one is used) of up to \$150 and a filing fee for the certificate of limited partnership of \$150.
+Filing fees concerning limited partnerships are set out at 805 ILCS 215/1302 and include a fee to register an assumed name (if one is used) and a filing fee for the certificate of limited partnership.
 Clients will probably need to incur some legal fees in creating any type of partnership in connection with the drafting of the partnership agreement.
 In partnerships with complicated ownership and management features, preparation of the partnership agreement can be a costly and time-consuming task, and clients should be alerted to this fact.

 Formation of a corporation can be more costly.
-The fees associated with this entity are listed in Article 15 of the Business Corporation Act of 1983 (805 ILCS 5/15.05, et seq.) and include an initial fee for filing the articles of incorporation (\$150), as well as license fees and franchise taxes associated with the incorporation.
+The fees associated with this entity are listed in Article 15 of the Business Corporation Act of 1983 (805 ILCS 5/15.05, et seq.) and include an initial fee for filing the articles of incorporation, as well as license fees and franchise taxes associated with the incorporation.
 805 ILCS 5/15.10.
 A portion of that annual franchise tax is based on the paid-in capital of the corporation (as defined, in a unique way, by the Illinois Secretary of State's office).
-That provision of the statute is being phased out from 2020 through 2023, and an increasing portion of the capital-based franchise tax is exempted.
-After December 31, 2023, no additional franchise tax will be assessed based on a corporation's paid-in capital.
+That provision of the statute has been amended to reduce the capital-based franchise tax over time.
+Since December 31, 2021, the first \$1,000 of the calculated amount of capital-based franchise tax is exempted.
 See 805 ILCS 5/15.35 (regarding domestic corporations), 5/15.65 (regarding foreign corporations).
+In other words, if the formula for franchise tax yields a number of \$1,000 or less, no franchise tax is payable.
+If the calculation yields a number above \$1,000, the entity's franchise tax equals that excess.

-Incorporation also will involve paying nominal fees with the relevant recorder to record the articles of incorporation, as well as the legal fees associated with the preparation of articles of incorporation, bylaws, pre-organization subscription agreements, minutes, or consents for the initial meetings of directors and shareholders, and (perhaps most significantly in terms of legal fees because of its potential complexity) the buy-sell agreement.
-See §§1.49 - 1.54 below.
+Incorporation also will involve paying nominal fees with the relevant recorder to record the articles of incorporation, as well as the legal fees associated with the preparation of articles of incorporation, bylaws, preorganization subscription agreements, minutes, or consents for the initial meetings of directors and shareholders, and (perhaps most significantly in terms of legal fees because of its potential complexity) the buy-sell agreement.
+See \S 1.49 - 1.54 below.
 In addition, a corporation may incur added legal fees if it asks its counsel to prepare annual reports and minutes or consents for annual meetings of directors and shareholders.
 As noted in §1.7 above, corporations must also observe corporate formalities, such as holding and documenting annual meetings of directors and shareholders, and these formalities will necessarily involve some additional expense in use of staff time or lawyer time or both.
 However, even entities that do not have these extensive statutory requirements for corporate formalities, such as partnerships and limited liability companies, may find themselves documenting meetings and adopting resolutions anyway, either because their organizational documents require it or because third parties refuse to proceed without receiving the same types of certified resolutions and incumbency certificates that they have been accustomed to receiving in corporate transactions.

 Fees associated with creating LLCs are similar and are set out at 805 ILCS 180/50-10(b).
-They include a \$150 fee for filing the articles of organization and a \$75 fee for filing the annual report.
 In addition, although not required by statute, an LLC is strongly advised to create an operating agreement that governs the day-to-day operations, management, and income distribution aspects of the LLC.
 Again, legal fees to draft this agreement can be high, depending on the complexity of the arrangements that the clients wish to put in place.
-The filing fee for articles of organization for a series LLC is currently set at \$400, and the annual report fee for a series LLC is set at \$75 plus \$50 for each series within the LLC.
-See 805 ILCS 180/50-10(b).